-If you are a Veteran or the spouse of a Veteran and are planning to move into an assisted living facility, there may be financial assistance available.
-Please contact the Veterans Administration at 1-800-698-2411 or go to va.gov and click on how to file a VA disability claim.
+If you are a Veteran or the spouse of a Veteran and are planning to move into an assisted living facility, financial assistance may be available.
+Please get in touch with the Veterans Administration at 1-800-698-2411 or go to va.gov and click on how to file a VA disability claim.
 Also, the parish social worker is available at 610-525-2821 for assistance.